stellar/soroban-quest--pioneer/README.md

-  sq play [index]   Generate a Quest Keypair to play a Quest sq fund [key]     Create and fund an account on the Testnet sq check [index]  Check your Quest answer sq submit [xdr]   Submit a signed reward XDR to the Stellar Quest backend sq rpc            Check the status of your local RPC endpoint
+  sq play [index]   Generate a Quest Keypair to play a Quest sq fund [key]     Create and fund an account on the Testnet sq check [index]  Check your Quest answer sq submit [xdr]   Submit a signed award XDR to the Stellar Quest backend sq rpc            Check the status of your local RPC endpoint
                                                               [aliases: horizon]
   sq                                                                   [default]